CyberShadow/trimcheck/README.md

    [Anandtech]: http://www.anandtech.com/show/6477/trim-raid0-ssd-arrays-work-with-intel-6series-motherboards-too/2

+## Download

+You can download a compiled version on my website, [here](http://files.thecybershadow.net/trimcheck/).

 ## Usage

 Place this program file on the same drive you'd like to test TRIM on, and run it.